Assistive Technology Services

-Formal and informal assessments, advocacy, information and referral, and equipment trails are services available through this program.
-Assistive technology evaluation services to assist individuals with disabilities in making informed choices about adaptive equipment, and finding the most cost effective ways to meet their adaptive equipment needs.
-We help identify useful adaptive equipment, vendor resources, and funding resources.
-We also provide follow-up training services to assist individuals with disabilities in effectively maintaining their Assistive Technology devices.
+- Assistive technology evaluation serves to assist individuals with disabilities in making informed choices about adaptive equipment, and also helps to find the most cost effective ways to meet their adaptive equipment needs.

 How much does it cost?

-Assessment free of charge.
+Program assessment is free of charge.

-Assistive Technology Success Story
+Assistive Technology Success Story: